Chinyere3699/TAXEASE_-Nigeria-Tax-Calculator/api.docs.md

 # 1. Overview

-The Taxease API provides backend services that support user authentication, tax calculations, payroll processing, and report generation for the TaxEase platform.
+The Taxease API provides backend services that support user authentication, tax calculations, payroll processing, and report generation for the Taxease platform.

-The APIs enable frontend and mobile applications to securely interact with the TaxEase system.
+The APIs enable frontend and mobile applications to securely interact with the Taxease system.

 # 2. Authentication